Compressed Convolutional Attention: Efficient Attention in a Compressed Latent Space: Method

 Our proposed CCA method follows MLA and GQA in compressing the KV-cache, but performs attention purely in the compressed latent space.
 This enables RoPE to be seamlessly integrated without the need of special RoPE heads and projections, reduces the training parameter cost by more than $2\times$ compared to MLA since we no longer require up-projection matrices, and reduces attention FLOPs by the compression factor $E/\tilde{e}$, which can be substantial even if it does not directly address the quadratic compute bottleneck.
 For instance, CCA with a $16\times$ compression enables $\sqrt{16}=4\times$ longer sequences to be processed for the same FLOP budget.
 Like MLA, CCA performs a linear down-projection of the queries, keys, and values into a compressed latent space.
 However, to maintain and enhance performance, CCA then performs three key innovations: convolutional mixing across both sequence and channel dimensions, q-k-mean, and value-shift prior to performing standard attention on the adjusted q, k, v.

 The first step of CCA is projecting q and k into the compressed latent space with matrices $\tilde{W}_Q, \tilde{W}_K \in \mathcal{R}^{E \times \tilde{e}}$:

 Unlike MLA, since we are performing the full attention in the compressed latent space, we compress the queries by the same factor as keys and values.
 In the CCGQA case, where we are repeating key and value heads, we can compress queries less, up to a multiple of the number of groups.
+Concretely, CCGQA uses separate projection matrices $\tilde{W}_Q \in \mathcal{R}^{E \times E/C_1}$ and $\tilde{W}_K \in \mathcal{R}^{E \times E/C_2}$ with $C_2 \geq C_1$, so the key projection produces a smaller latent than the query projection.

 We find that performing convolutional mixing across both the sequence and channel dimensions (within a head) for q and k can substantially improve the resulting performance of CCA.
 Our intuition is that these convolutions give additional expressivity to the transforms learned in the latent space, and that this additional smoothing allows better information transfer and preservation through attention, similar to how the causal convolution prior to the SSM in Mamba \citep{gu2023mamba} improves sequence mixing performance.
 In a similar vein, recently-proposed ``canon layers'' are convolutional mixing layers applied across MLP and attention layers \citep{Zhu2025canon}.
 Unlike canon layers, we only apply convolutions to q and k operations within the attention blocks, and use a sequence of two convolution layers instead of one.
 We find that mixing both across channels within a head (ch) and across the sequence (seq) is helpful.